RiccardoFoglio/Obsidian-Vault/Computer Architecture/Thread Level Parallelism.md

 **Advantage** : Thread switch can be less efficient.

-**Disadvantage** : Performance losses from short stalls can not be avoided.
+**Disadvantage** : Performance loss from short stalls can not be avoided.

 ### Simultaneous Multithreading (SMT)
 It is a type of fine-grained multithreading enabling a superscalar processor to exploit ILP and multithreading at the same time.
 Multiple instructions from independent threads can be issued using dynamic scheduling capabilities to resolve dependencies among them.
-Instructions from multiple threads can be mixed in the data path thank to l the high number of available registers l the renaming mechanism
+Instructions from multiple threads can be mixed in the data path thank to the high number of available registers and the renaming mechanism

 ![[Pasted image 20250101181647.png]]